Condé Nast

-Condé Nast (/ˌkɒndeɪ ˈnæst/) is an American mass media company founded in 1909 by Condé Montrose Nast (1873–1942) and owned by Advance Publications.
-Its headquarters are located at One World Trade Center in the Financial District of Lower Manhattan.
+Condé Nast (/ˌkɒndeɪ ˈnæst/) is an American mass media company founded in 1909 by Condé Montrose Nast and owned by Advance Publications.
+Its headquarters are located at One World Trade Center in the Financial District of Lower Manhattan, New York City.

 The company's media brands attract more than 72 million consumers in print, 394 million in digital and 454 million across social media platforms.
 These include Vogue, The New Yorker, Condé Nast Traveler, Condé Nast Traveller, GQ, Glamour, Architectural Digest, Vanity Fair, Pitchfork, Wired, Bon Appétit, and Ars Technica, among many others.
 Former U.S. Vogue editor-in-chief Anna Wintour serves as Artistic Director and Global Chief Content Officer.
 In 2011, the company launched the Condé Nast Entertainment division, tasked with developing film, television, social and digital video, and virtual reality content.